 High 4 or low 5.

-Trim and cut two skinless boneless chicken breast.
+Trim and cut two skinless boneless chicken breasts.
 Cut into convent size pieces.
-Mine were medium large so I chose thirds.

 After the chicken has cooked 10 minutes, add the onion and garlic.
-Cook until chicken has internal temp of 160.
-About 5 more minutes. (a total of 15 minutes)
+Cook until chicken has an internal temp of 160°.
+About five more minutes. (a total of 15 minutes)

-Add one 14.5 oz can chicken broth, a 10.5 oz can RoTel, 1/2 tsp salt, 1/4 tsp pepper and 1/2 to 1 t chili powder.
-Mix well and bring to boil over medium high heat.
+Add one 14.5 oz can chicken broth, a 10.5 oz can RoTel, 1/2 teaspoon salt, 1/4 teaspoon pepper, and 1 teaspoon chili powder.
+Mix well and bring to boil over medium-high heat.